stevay/Music_Analysis/README.md

 We will be using a dataset curated and shared by Kevin Schaich (github page available)

-We will also use the Spotify API to get audio features (TBD on what we are using features for)
+We will also use the Spotify API to get audio features (e.g. instrumentalness)

-we will also built a Flask app that allows the end-user to:
+A Flask app will be built that allows end-users to:
 - Look up Billboard Hot 100 singles (any song between 1950 to 2018)
 - Based on searched song, recommend four other popular songs based on song lyrics